tomislav-varga/depot/netvault/README.md

 - I know why a PersistentVolume and a PersistentVolumeClaim are needed, if you want to store data persistently.
 - I learned how to setup permissions and ownership of files and folders in the shared folder to make them accessible to the SFTP user.
 - I learned how to use a NodePort service to expose a deployment on a specific port.
 - I learned that troubleshooting with an AI Agent can be misleading.
-You still have to think in your own.
+You still have to think on your own.

 ## Next steps
 - I want to use a StorageClass to dynamically provision PersistentVolumes.
 This is the more "Kubernetes way" of doing things as far as I understand it...